Teen hurt in triple shooting that left man dead in NW Miami-Dade

 His grandfather told 7News that he’s alert and even responding to questions.

-“He has responded to all of the questions that they’ve asked him at the hospital,” the boy’s grandfather said.
+“He has responded to all of the questions that they’ve asked him at the hospital,” the boy’s grandfather said through a translator.

 The 21-year-old has since been released from the hospital.

-“When you’re having a gathering, there’s multiple people there,” Zabaleta said, “so it’s hard to tell so early in the investigation who the target was.”
+“When you’re having a gathering, there’s multiple people there, obviously,” Zabaleta said, “so it’s hard to tell so early in the investigation who the target was.”

 Police continue to investigate but believe there were three subjects involved in the shooting.